-If you do decide to join a Medicare drug plan and drop your current Blue Plus prescription drug coverage, be aware that you and your dependents might not be able to get this coverage back, depending on your employer's eligibility policy.
-This risk might also extend to your medical coverage, so it is worthwhile to ask before enrolling in a Medicare drug plan.
+If you do decide to join a Medicare drug plan and drop your Blue Plus prescription drug coverage, be aware that you and your dependents might not be able to get this coverage back, depending on your employer's eligibility policy.
+This may affect your medical coverage as well, so be sure to contact your employer.